bhagya88/Eat-D-Burger/README.md

 * Model - Generic ORM and Custom orm are created to model the database.
 Custom orm calls the generic orm.

-* Views- Views are created using handlebars, HTML, CSS
+* Views- Views are created using express-handlebars, HTML, CSS

 * Controller - Requests coming to the server are handled by the controller/router which in turn communicates with model to get data and passes it to the views.